Parable of the Good Samaritan

 Domenico Fetti, c.
 1623

 The animosity and bitterness felt by the average Jew toward a Samaritan cannot be underestimated.
 Their hatred was so great that when they traveled from Galilee to Judea they would travel around Samaria, through the barrenness of Petra, just to avoid contact with these people!
-Jesus gave his parable of the Good Samaritan to counteract this negative and sinful attitude.
+Jesus gave this story to counteract this negative and sinful attitude.

-The primary message of this parable is that people should be merciful and compassionate to those who cross their path in life.
+The primary message, therefore, of this story is that people should be merciful and compassionate to those who cross their path in life.
 The secondary or deeper message for Christians is that since God unconditionally loves everyone we, too, should do the same.

 The ultimate meaning of the parable of the Good Samaritan is that we are to strive to be perfect and do what is right to all people just like our heavenly Father (Matthew 5:48).
 Only love and mercy can triumph over biases, hatred and animosity toward others.